mpv-player/mpv/DOCS/man/en/input.rst

 ``stream-path``
     Filename (full path) of the stream layer filename.
 (This is probably useless.
-It looks like this can be different from ``filename`` only when using e.g. ordered chapters.)
+It looks like this can be different from ``path`` only when using e.g. ordered chapters.)

 ``stream-pos`` (RW)